 Are there any jockeys or trainers that you really like at Rosehill and why?

-All the leading jockeys ride their share of winners at Rosehill, although I’ve gone particularly well with Tye Angland’s mounts there in the last year or so.
-Among the trainers, Rosehill is Chris Waller’s home base and its common knowledge he goes well there, but you could actually have backed all of his 370 runners there in the last 12 months at SP and finished in front, which is astounding.
+All the leading jockeys ride their share of winners at Rosehill.
+Among the trainers, Rosehill is Chris Waller’s home base and its common knowledge he goes well there.
+Though that applies to a lot of tracks in New South Wales!

 What sort of an impact does the weather have on Rosehill?